 Hysteria – Living in a Patriarchal Society

 The father does not understand Ophelia’s love for Hamlet.
 He is far from his daughter’s real emotional needs.
 Hamlet inflicts the biggest spiritual wound on the girl.
 He uses his masculinity to undermine her chastity and to throw stones at it.
 Under his verbal attack, Ophelia is no more than a woman like any other – feeble-minded and untrustworthy.
-The one she loves turns into her enemy, for no particular reason.
+The one she loves turns into her enemy for no particular reason.
 Hamlet is not simply voicing foolish ideas.
-His bitter tongue carries with it a heavy thought, deeply rooted in him: that of women’s inferiority.
+His bitter tongue carries with it a heavy thought deeply rooted in him: that of women’s inferiority.
 He blames Ophelia, who, being a woman, cannot understand his hidden intentions and torments.
 Laertes, the protective and glib-tongued brother, insists upon Ophelia staying away from Hamlet’s immoral intentions.

 The chastity that her father and brother fought to guard perishes, along with her life.
 In a manner of speaking, death is the only escape from the patriarchal leash.
 At Ophelia’s funeral, even men attempt to beautify her choice of death over love.
 Her womanhood is finally honored and unanimously embraced.
-Neely sees this as an innovation from Shakespeare’s part.
+Neely sees this as an innovation on Shakespeare’s part.

 Ophelia’s suicide is depicted by Gertrude with regret and sorrow, as accidental.
-Madness is to blame, but it is madness that embellishes her femininity: "Thought and affliction, passion, hell itself/ She turns to favor and to prettiness" (Shakespeare, Hamlet 4.5.187-188)
+Madness is to blame, but it is madness that embellishes her femininity: "Thought and affliction, passion, hell itself/ She turns to favor and to prettiness" (Shakespeare, Hamlet, 4.5.187-188).

 The Wandering Womb

 - Shakespeare, William, and G. R. Hibbard.
-The Oxford Shakespeare: "Hamlet" Oxford: Oxford Paperbacks, 1998.
+The Oxford Shakespeare: Hamlet.
+Oxford: Oxford Paperbacks, 1998.